sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **67**.
+**Comments:** term used to query twitter API was **67**.
 As the term is an integer, tweets can refer to anything.
 Not very useful for studying further.

 ### 3) Term: **86**